A Brief Introduction to Shannon's Information Theory: Issues Not Usually Addressed

-It is certainly not our objective to answer this question in this note.
-But, we end this note with some discussion which is usually not available in the literature.

-There is no problem to model information sources as random processes.
-However, given a channel and a set $\mathbb{A}$ of letters transmittable on the channel.
-To discuss the capacity of the channel, why are we only allowed to select sequences obeying the same probability distribution as discussed in the last section?
+However, here we would like to open up some discussion that seems rarely touched.
+There is no problem to model information sources as random processes, i.e.,~sequences.
+However, given a channel and a set $\mathbb{A}$ of letters transmittable on the channel, in order to discuss the capacity of the channel, why are we only allowed to select sequences obeying the same probability distribution as discussed in the last sections?
+What will happen if the pool of sequences where we are allowed to pick a subset of sequences as signals to transmit on the channel has two sequences in which a same letter in $\mathbb{A}$ may appear with different probabilities?
+For instance, $\mathbb{A}=\{0,1\}$, and $20\%$ of entries in one sequence are $0$ while $30\%$ of entries in the other sequence are $0$.